NEOAdvancedTechnology/MinimalDPDKExamples/DPDK_EC2_Tutorial.md

 ```

 ### Notes:

+For DPDK applications, you may need to know the MAC and IP addresses of the a network interface attached with DPDK.
+Since the interface is not visible from `ifconfig` any more, an easy way to do this from the AWS Console under EC2 Instances is to click on the Network Interface of interest (such as `eth1`) where the Private IP Address will be shown, and then click on the Interface ID which will show you the MAC address.

-EC2 networking will still route IP packets to the private IP addresses of the DPDK-enabled Network Interfaces as identified in the AWS Console.
+EC2 networking routes IP packets to the private IP addresses of the DPDK-enabled Network Interfaces as identified in the AWS Console, even if the interface is no longer visible from `ifconfig`.

 You can add additional Network Interfaces onto your EC2 instance beyond `eth1` by going to the "Network Interfaces" tab on the AWS Console and clicking on "Create Network Interface", then "attaching" them to your instance.

-For DPDK applications, you may need to know the MAC and IP addresses of the a network interface attached with DPDK.
-An easy way to do this from the AWS Console under EC2 Instances is to click on the Network Interface of interest (such as `eth1`) where the Private IP Address will be shown, and then click on the Interface ID which will show you the MAC address.